 Cooking a whole chicken is economical, easy, and delicious.
 Once you decide to give up conventional, factory-farmed meat (that’s oftentimes laced with antibiotics and synthetic hormones) and switch to the humanely-raised, organic variety instead, it’s no secret that the price goes up.
 To offset this increase in cost you can do two things – select cuts of meat that are less expensive per pound (like a whole chicken) and/or eat less meat all together.
 For all those who have never cooked a whole chicken before…have no fear because it’s easy to do!
 And this even applies to people like me who don’t like to actually handle or touch whole, raw chickens. :) I normally cook whole chickens in my slow cooker, but have recently become fond of roasting chicken as well (details below).

 How to Safely Defrost Meat

-Now before you get started, it’s important to make sure you aren’t trying to cook a chicken that’s currently sitting in your freezer.
+Now before you get started, it’s important to make sure you aren’t trying to cook a frozen chicken.
 Easier said than done?
 When I used to buy standard grocery store chicken this was never an issue, but now that I shop at the farmers’ market I’ve found that almost all of the local meat is sold frozen.
 And just the other day I was supposed to be roasting a chicken that was – yes – still frozen, which prompted me to do some research on how to defrost chicken safely.

-- The ideal way to defrost meat is in the fridge overnight.
-If you are defrosting a whole chicken or large turkey it could take 2 (or sometimes 3) nights to fully defrost.
+The ideal way to defrost meat is in the fridge overnight.